HIGH-TECH LABCOURSES

 PREREQUISITE

-This lab-course is well suited to M1 and M2 students having a background in fluid mechanics, chemical engineering, and some knowledge on particles suspensions properties and theirs rheological behaviour.
+This lab-course is well suited to M1, M2 and PhD students having a background in fluid mechanics, chemical engineering, and some knowledge on particles suspensions properties and theirs rheological behaviour.

 DESCRIPTION